 Adding further grist to the mill is that conditions in the apex of the lung may also affect these structures.
 A careful and very thorough workup is called for.

 Very occasionally the venous return from the arm may also pass through the interscalene triangle in which there may be swelling and even a clot in the upper limb.

-Originating from the C7 transverse process and passing through the inter scalene triangle before attaching firmly to the first rib a Cervical Rib can severely interfere with the normal function of the arm.
+Originating from the C7 transverse process and passing through the inter scalene triangle before attaching firmly to the first rib it can severely interfere with the normal function of the arm.

 What is mysterious is that the cervical ribs are usually quiescent for many years until some event like a car accident or bad fall starts the radiating pain and tingling in the arm and hand.

-They symptoms are very variable, depending on whether the artery primarily is affected, and which trunk of the brachial plexus.
-Generally, the nerves are affected more than the blood vessels.
+The symptoms are very variable, depending on whether the artery primarily is affected, and which trunk of the brachial plexus.
+Generally, the nerves are influenced more than the blood vessels.

 Classically, raising the arms narrows the passage causing what is known as a thoracic outlet syndrome.

 The main diagnosis for TOS usually is determined by Adson's test.
 The effect on the radial pulse is assessed with movements of the head, neck and arm, together with breathing.
 It is however a very subjective procedure, and dependent on a strong heart and sufficient blood pressure.